leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 *\*This is an adapted post from my email newsletter*\*

 I once read about a person so focused on efficiency, she would press the same number on the microwave to save time on heating up her meal e.g. 1:11, 2:22, 3:33.
 My first thought was 'wow here's someone really intense no wonder they get ahead and I'm falling behind in life'.
 My next thought was 'wait this habit doesn't make any sense' \[1\].
-And yet her habit was being admired and now cited as a positive character trait.
-It's almost as if the author wanted it to be true, wanted to believe the action was carefully thought out beforehand.
+And yet her habit was being admired and now cited as a positive character trait by the writer of the article.
+It's almost as if the author wanted it to be true, wanted to believe the action was calculated.

 After the Notre Dame fire, a story spread that firefighters prioritised saving relics over the wooden structures, [since oak trees from Versailles were intended as replacements](https://medium.com/the-long-now-foundation/long-now-lessons-from-notre-dame-925d27441bdc "long now").
 As the link shows, there was little substantive basis behind this.
 But people wanted it to be true, wanted to believe the action was deliberate.